daniel-nagy/md-data-table/README.md

 ## Change Log

+**Version 0.7.2**

+* I've rewrapped the trigger functions in timeouts because I realize it's unexpected and inconvenient for the scope to be stale.

 **Version 0.7.1**

 * The function you pass to `md-trigger` will now be wrapped in a promise, meaning even if you call it from within your controller a loading indicator will be displayed. :)